miurahr/py7zr/docs/archive_format.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Sizes of Pack Streams SHOULD be omitted when Number of Pack Streams is zero.
-This is an array of UINT64 values which length is as same as Number of Pack Streams.
+This is an array of NUMBER values which length is as same as Number of Pack Streams.
-Size SHALL be positive integer and SHALL stored in UINT64.
+Size SHALL be positive integer and SHALL stored in NUMBER.

 ::